psalire/Poker-Hand-Auditor/README.md

 # Poker Hand Auditor (with Confidence Intervals)

-This script calculates proportion of card draws and hands compared to the expected values in confidence intervals.
-These are the same methods as shown in iTechlabs' [example audit report](https://itechlabs.com/certification-services/rtprng-audits/), which is one of the leaders in RNG audits for casinos.
+This script calculates proportion of card draws and hands compared to the expected values, their confidence intervals, and chi-square p-values.
+These are some of the same methods as shown in iTechlabs' [example audit report](https://itechlabs.com/certification-services/rtprng-audits/), which is one of the leaders in RNG audits for casinos.

-iTechlabs also uses Marsaglia's "diehard" tests which are not covered in this script.
+iTechlabs also uses Marsaglia's "diehard" tests which are not covered in this script but worth looking into.

 ## How it works

 It parses hand history files for hole and board cards while counting every drawn card, and all 5-card hands and their ranks (e.g. pair, straight, etc.).
 Optionally, also count the hole card distribution and/or the distribution of all hand combinations of hole and board cards.
-Final output is tables of the found sample proportions compared to the expected with upper and lower confidence limits.
+Final output is tables of the found sample proportions compared to the expected with upper and lower confidence limits and chi-square goodness of fit test results.

 ## Prerequisites